jakezam/oss-repo-template/labs/lab-01/lab01.md

 1. Pick an Open Source Project that might be interesting to evaluate
 2. Start thinking/finding a problem/project that interests you
 3. Add a paragraph on how you are doing this activity to `lab01.md`
+   - An Open Source Project that interests me and has been an interest of mine for some time now is the deep learning library Tensorflow.
+It is a very developed piece of software and is developed on and developed with by some of the top companies and products out there.
+While it is fairly challenging it is something that I am really interested in using.
+A specific project with it that interests me is using it to recognize an object in an image.
+The way to go about doing this, from what I understand about the library, is that I would need to build a model using some of the functions and code available through the open source library.
+Models take in loads of data and are trained to recognize patterns to predict specific outcomes.
+The model would be trained with a huge assortment of images containing that object, and then using a predict on another image after training it would ideally be able to recognize if the object exists in the image.
+This is a project that interests me using the Open Source Platform Tensorflow.
 4. Check out [http://aosabook.org/en/index.html](http://aosabook.org/en/index.html) for a list of a number of open source projects and for a discussion of the architectures they use.

 <!--#### Revisit e.
 Replace with TOS activity on evaluating open source ...